dbisdorf/professor-pinball/README.md

 I used the following open-license fonts: the OSP-DIN font, which you can find at http://osp.kitchen/, and Liberation Serif.

-Apart from Godot, I used the open-source tools Audacity, Inkscape, and Krita to build this game.
+Apart from Godot, I used the open-source tools Audacity, Inkscape, Krita, and Klystrack to build this game.